YongceLi/interactive-decision-support-system/dataset_builder/README.md

 The script automatically:

 1. Loads Bay Area zip codes from `dataset_builder/bay_area_zip.csv`
-2. Iterates over all make/model combinations in `data/safety_data.db`
+2. Iterates over every zip code in the Bay Area list
-3. Fetches every available Bay Area listing per model, balancing new and used requests
+3. Fetches every available Bay Area listing per zip, balancing new and used requests
 4. Restricts all API requests to the Bay Area zip codes
 5. Stores the deduplicated (by VIN) results in `data/california_vehicles.db`